 Deniz is a Computer Science graduate from the University of Kent and a specialised backend web developer with over 5 years of experience in the IT sector.
 With his fascination for all things space and passion to learn and grow, he strives to ensure UKAM has a solid, secure and modern IT infrastructure throughout, as well as actively contributing in business and non-technical matters.

 Alex’s background is in space systems engineering after completing a Masters degree at the University of Leicester in 2017, with a Bachelors degree in Astrophysics obtained from Nottingham Trent University in 2015.
 He also attended the International Space University in 2018 where the idea for UK Analogue Mission arose and the journey to developing missions in the UK began.
 Alex is also a full-time satellite navigation engineer at GMV NSL.

-Evan, an award-winning author, playwright, and filmmaker, currently working as a content writer and journalist at Design & Data in Cologne, Germany.
-He holds a master’s degree in space science from the International Space University, a master’s degree in creative writing from the University of Surrey and a bachelor’s degree in fine arts from the University of South Carolina – Aiken.
+Evan is an award-winning author, playwright, and filmmaker, currently working as a content writer and journalist at Design & Data in Cologne, Germany.
+He holds a master’s degree in space science from the International Space University, a master’s degree in creative writing from the University of Surrey, and a bachelor’s degree in fine arts and creative writing from the University of South Carolina – Aiken.
 His interest in analogue missions stems from research and reflection on the benefits and applications of spaceflight.
-He aims to use his skills in writing and content creation to connect with UKAM audiences through articles that foster a range of interests in both analogue missions and the space industry.
-He is currently studying at the International Space University pursuing a career in space journalism and communications outreach.

 Want to get involved?